Introduction: The Expensive Legacy of Outdated Systems

 A migration costs money.
 When does it flow back?
 Let's look at a fictional but realistic case study.

-Case Study: Müller GmbH & Co.
+Müller GmbH & Co.
 KG

-- No mobile optimization -> poor ranking.
+- No mobile optimization (Loss of ranking)

-The ROI after 12 months:
+ROI after 12 Months

 Chapter 5: Technical Aspects for Decision Makers